Yahosh/jquery-gerard/README.md

 ```

 ### Add data to your markup
-Next, go through your markup and add a `data-track-event` data-attribute to each element you would like to track.
+Next, go through your markup and add a `data-track-event` data attribute to each element you would like to track.
 The value of the attribute should be a comma separated string that includes: `"category, action, label, value"`.

 ### Initialize the plugin
 Finally, you need to initialize the plugin to begin tracking events.